AlphaNightLight/parallel_k_means/README.md

 Final Project for Introduction to Parallel Computing: Parallelization of K-Means clustering algorithm.

+## Disclamer: the serial submodule

+The *serial/* directory is the submodule of the Elia Zonta's KMeans project that we used as the starting point for this one.
+However, we changed a lot of things, so do not rely on it but consider the *distributed/* folder as the root.
+In fact, all the files we're going to describe belong to that folder.

 ## Files in this repository

 In this repository you will find the following files and folders: